-GCSE: 40% Theory examination 60% Practical coursework and examination

-BTEC: 80% Practical coursework 20% Practical and theory examination.
+GCSE: 40% Theory examination 60% Practical coursework and examination BTEC: Practical and theory coursework and coursework examinations

-Attend out of lesson technique clubs and performance rehearsals

-Perform in the annual Dance Showcase and performing arts assemblies throughout the year

-Attend theatre trips to see live professional works

-Participate in professional workshops organised by the dance department
+Attend out of lesson Dance clubs and rehearsals Perform in the annual Dance Showcase and Performing Arts assemblies throughout the year Attend theatre trips to see live professional works Participate in professional workshops organised by the dance department

-Factors which influence the achievement of high quality dance performance.

-GCSE and BTEC Dance will help you develop a variety of transferable skills: team work, cooperation, working to deadlines and give you confidence in yourself.
-All these skills will be useful in any profession where you work with others such as teaching, social work, in the 'arts' and many other professions.
-A Level Dance, BTEC National in Musical Theatre and Dance Leaders Award are available in the Sixth Form.
+GCSE and BTEC Dance will help you develop a variety of transferable skills, including team work, co-operation, working to deadlines and give you confidence in yourself.
+All these skills will be useful in any profession where you work with others such as teaching, social work, other arts based jobs and many other professions.
+Further Dance related courses available in Sixth Form are: A Level Dance and BTEC Level 3 National Extended Certificate in Performing Arts: Dance.